How do you design a new home or renovation?

 Think clerestory windows – these are high windows that sit above adjacent roofspaces (see the images – the one at the top of the blog also shows a home extension and renovation I designed under construction, with the long slot opening at the top being the beginnings of a north-facing clerestory window).
 Getting northern light over the top of other roof spaces and into your interiors is a good way to go.

-If you have a two-storey home, using the stair void to get natural northern light into the guts of your home is also great.
+If you’re going to design a new home that’s two storey, using the stair void to get natural northern light into the guts of your home is also great.
 Opening the stair up can improve this too, but isn’t always necessary.

 Using voids (holes cut in the floor) to open up volumes through your home that are lit from the top will also get northern light into the lower parts of your home.
 Your view may be out one side, but all your natural light may be coming from the other.